 Christmas Mince Meat Filling

-- 150 g plain gluten free flour blend I use gluten free alchemist Blend A – see link in 'notes'
+- 150 g plain gluten free flour blend I use gluten free alchemist Blend A – see NOTES

 - 1 tsp ground cinnamon or to taste